THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
-* 02/2024: Two papers are accepted by CVPR.
+* 02/2024: Two papers about backdoor learning (1 backdoor attack against ViT and 1 backdoor defense) are accepted by CVPR.
 Congrats to Boheng Li, Sheng Yang, Jiawang Bai and all collaborators!
 * 02/2024: One paper about backdoor attack against speech recognition is accepted by IEEE TIFS.
 Congrats to Hanbo Cai and all collaborators!
 * 01/2024: I am invited as an Area Chair of ACM MM 2024.
 * 01/2024: So glad to become the Qizhen Outstanding Young Scholar at Zhejiang University.